dromara/disjob/README.en.md

 ```

 5. Execute the following curl command to add tasks (select any running Supervisor application to replace `localhost:8081`)
-- `triggerConf` modified to  next minute of the current time
+- `triggerValue` modified to  next minute of the current time
 - `jobHandler` is the fully qualified name of the newly written task processor class (also supports source code)

 ```bash